 Additional Travel Prep

-Costa Rica ranks as one of the safest countries in Central America for tourists.
-Keep copies of important documents separate from the original, and travel insurance covers medical emergencies.
+- Costa Rica is safe: It ranks as one of the safest countries in Central America for tourists, but stay aware of your surroundings.

 Conclusion